Lion-El/enigma/README.md

 ## Bugs and fixes

-Using Absolute and relative positioning to overlap images caused adjacent content to move into the same position as the content being positioned and leave large white space respectively:
+#### Absolute and Relative positioning
+* Using absolute positioning to overlap images caused child elements to be removed from the flow of the page.
+The child naturally moves to its new position relative the its new parent which is the document object.
+The previous parent collapses as it has no content and adjacent content now moves into its position.
+Using relative positioning to move elements leaves white space.

 #### Sub-hero section - fix
-* Set parent element/container to flex and relative. set child elements to float and translate them into position.
+* Set parent element/container to flex and relative.
+Set child elements to float and translate them into position.
 Using float and translate allows the content to be controlled by the parent element and keeps it within the flow as opposed to using absolute.

 #### gallery section - fix
-* Set parent element/container to flex and relative. setting the parent to flex keeps the parent within the flow and stops adjacent content from moving and overlapping the content being moved. set child elements to absolute and position 50% to place them at the center of the parent element, then translate them into position.
+* Set parent element/container to relative.
+Setting the parent to relative retains the child elements as children and keeps them contained within the parent.
+Set child elements to absolute and position 50% to place them at the center of the parent element, then translate them into position.
 Using absolute and translation in this way keeps the images in the same position relative to the center.
 This method was replicated for the events and gallery pages.

-#### images paths
+#### Images paths
 Images are rendered to the website through the local host but they do not show when deployed through the remote server.

-#### image paths - fix
+#### Image paths - fix
 * add to full stops before the first file or folder identifier.

 ## Technology